adaltas/remark-gatsby-plugins/remark/read-frontmatter/README.md

 # Remark Read Frontmatter

-Parse frontmatter and insert the "frontmatter" field in the vfile object.
+Parse frontmatter and insert the "data" field in the vfile object.

 ## Usage